artygus/coubterm/README.md

 coubterm
 ========

+NO BROWSER, NO FLASH, NOTHING!
-Play your favourite coubs in terminal
+Play coubs right in your terminal

 Dependencies